Welcome to Warwickshire Women's Bowling Association

-Congratulations to Moira Parsons, Liz Westell & Wendy Holloway who played well, but couldn't hold Devon as they went on to win the Final.
+Congratulations to Moira Parsons, Liz Westell & Wendy Holloway who played well to reach the Semi Final, but couldn't hold Devon as they went on to win the Final.

-Congratulations to Jane Follett and Kirsty Richards as they reach the Quarter Finals but couldn't hold Devon who went on to win.
+Congratulations to Jane Follett and Kirsty Richards as they reached the Quarter Finals but couldn't hold Devon who went on to win.